ojas-chaturvedi/NLP-Gun-Legislation/senior-research-project/Tips.typ

 - Find other readers who can say whether or not the project description is cohesive and clear, and if anything can be cut.
-- Keep it concise --- try to complete the project description in fewer than 250 words, as even a 250 word project description might not fit in the allotted space.
+- Keep it concise --- try to complete the project description in fewer than 250 words, as even a 250-word project description might not fit in the allotted space.
 - Remember that the project description might need to be revised during time off campus, so check for email from the advisor or administration often.